koevskinikola/custom-deployment-plugin/README.md

 # custom-deployment-plugin
 A Camunda Process Engine Plugin for testing the customizable resource deployment feature of version 7.12.
+The customized deployment process will not deploy BPMN resources with a `713` in their Process Definition Key (i.e. Process ID).

 ## How to install it